 My PAYE coding notice is collecting tax debt from a previous year and I can’t afford to pay the debt because of my reduced income.
 What can I do?

 Any underpaid tax from prior periods would normally be collected over 12 months if it is collected through your coding notice.
-In the current circumstances, it is possible that your family finances may have changed significantly so that you would find it difficult to pay that extra tax during the next tax year.
+In the current circumstances, it is possible that your family finances may have changed significantly so that you would find it difficult to pay that extra tax over 12 months.
 If this is the case, contact HMRC without delay and ask for the debt to be collected over a longer period.
 The longest period that HMRC normally agree to spread debt collection over is three years.
 If the debt is collected over a longer period, this should mean you have more after-tax income than you would otherwise have had.

 What benefits can I claim if I lose my job?